zDevelopers/ZePS-GUI/README.md

         RewriteRule ^ index.php [L]
 </IfModule>
 ```
 (with all usual security features too, like no indexing, etc.).
+[Use that if you prefer nginx.](https://silex.symfony.com/doc/2.0/web_servers.html#nginx)

 To enhance application performances, you can use the optimized autoloader—but if you do so, you'll have to re-update it for every release.
 ```bash